Senior Site Activation Specialist (US/Remote)

 Employment Type: Regular

-Community / Marketing Title: Site Activation Specialists/Sr. (Remote, United States)
+Community / Marketing Title: Senior Site Activation Specialist (US/Remote)

 We’re a global, mid-size CRO that pushes boundaries, innovates and invents — because the path to a cure for the world’s most persist diseases is not paved by those who play it safe, but by those who take pioneering, creative approaches, and implement them with quality and excellence.
 We are experts, bright thinkers, dreamers and doers and, together, we are changing the way the world experiences CROs, in the best possible way.